 - Warm the honey (I put it in the oven while I mix the other ingredients) then pour onto the dry ingredients and mix well to combine into a soft dough.

-- Cut the core out of the apple and cut into small dice.
-Mix into the dough.
+- Cut the core out of the apple and discard.
+Cut the apple flesh into small dice and mix into the dough.

 - Take walnut-sized pieces of dough and roll into balls.
-Space well apart on the prepared baking sheet, and bake for 8-12 minutes at 200C, until spread out and golden.
+Space well apart on the prepared baking sheet, and bake for 8-12 minutes at 200°C (400°F), until spread out and golden.

 - Remove from the oven and allow to cool for a few minutes before transferring to a wire rack.
 Allow to cool completely before eating.